-See Note 5 for information regarding taxes payable to founding members.
+See Note 5 for information regarding taxes payable to founding members under tax sharing agreement.

-2007 Pre-IPO Period and 2006 -
+2007 Pre-IPO Period -

 At the formation of NCM LLC and upon the admission of Cinemark as a founding member, circuit share arrangements and administrative services fee arrangements were in place with each founding member.
 Circuit share cost and administrative fee revenue by founding member were as follows (in millions):